kuanb/kuanb.github.io/_posts/2018-02-22-street-widths.md

 ![point_to_point](https://raw.githubusercontent.com/kuanb/kuanb.github.io/master/images/_posts/street_widths/point_to_point.png)

+Note: The above image an example showing the operation that is being performed.
+The site used in this example is a different location that the Dogpatch subset.
+This is for explanatory purposes only.

 Then I do something janky: I buffer the other parcel by 1 meter and check what the intersection size is.

 {% highlight python %}